Zoi Sadowski-Synnott: Career

 In December 2021, Sadowski-Synnott claimed victory in the women’s snowboard slopestyle event at the invite-only Winter Dew Tour in Copper Mountain, Colorado.
 In January 2022, she finished second in the slopestyle event at the U.S. Grand Prix World Cup event in California, USA.

 In January 2022, Sadowski-Synnott claimed the gold medal in both the slopestyle event and the big air event at the Winter X Games in Aspen, Colorado.

 On 6 February 2022, Sadowski-Synnott won the gold medal in the slopestyle event at the Beijing 2022 Winter Olympics.
 This was New Zealand's first gold medal at the Winter Olympics.
 Sadowski-Synnott followed up her gold with a silver in the Big air, becoming the first New Zealander to win multiple medals at a Winter Olympics.
 She was subsequently awarded the Lonsdale Cup for 2022 by the New Zealand Olympic Committee.

 In the 2023 New Year Honours, Sadowski-Synnott was appointed a Member of the New Zealand Order of Merit, for services to snow sports.
 In January 2023, she successfully defended her gold medal in the slopestyle event at the Winter X Games in Aspen, Colorado.
 In February 2023, she claimed the silver medal in the slopestyle event at the 2023 FIS Snowboard World Championships.

+In January 2025, Sadowski-Synnott claimed the gold medal in the slopestyle event, and snared the bronze medal in the big air event at the Winter X Games in Aspen, Colorado.
+In those games she became the first woman to land a triple cork in any snowboard or ski slopestyle run, by landing it in a snowboard run.
+In March 2025, she claimed her third world slopestyle title at the 2025 FIS Snowboard World Championships.

+At the 2026 Winter Olympics, Sadowski-Synnott claimed silver in both the Women's big air and Women's slopestyle events.